cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Cosmos SDK users should be only concerned about the module interface, which currently relies on the `KVStore`.
 We don't change this interface, so the proposed store/v2 is 100% compatible with existing modules.

-The new `MultiStore` and supporting types are implemented in `store/v2` package to provide Cosmos SDK users chocie to use the new store or the old IAVL based on.
+The new `MultiStore` and supporting types are implemented in `store/v2` package to provide Cosmos SDK users the choice to use the new store or the old IAVL based on.

 #### Merkle Proofs and IBC